Loving Yourself While Losing Weight

 Your worth is not tied to your weight.
 Your body deserves love and appreciation at every size.
 Dressing in clothes that make you feel confident, practicing self-care, and acknowledging your progress are all ways to love yourself every stage.
 Think about how we praise children for every small developmental step they take—rolling over, crawling, toddling, not just walking.
 The same is true for weight loss.
 Celebrate every small step you take—every gram lost, every time you make a hard choice, every time you make a short-term sacrifice for your long-term health.

-Don't focus solely on weight loss; set goals that encourage overall well-being, such as improving sleep quality, managing stress, keeping active, or cultivating mindfulness.
-These goals help create a balanced and fulfilling lifestyle.
-For more on this, check out our article on Finding Your Why.
+Don't focus solely on kilos lost; set other goals that encourage overall well-being too.
+Improving sleep quality, managing stress, keeping active, or cultivating mindfulness are also important goals to help build a fulfilling life.

-Loving yourself while losing weight isn’t about waiting until you hit a certain number on the scale to feel worthy.
-It’s about treating yourself with kindness, embracing your journey, and celebrating every step forward.
+Loving yourself while losing weight isn’t about waiting until you hit a number on the scale to feel worthy.
+It’s about treating yourself with kindness, and celebrating every step forward.
 When you practice self-love, weight loss becomes a rewarding experience rather than a struggle.
 Remember, you are enough—right now, at this very moment.